How to Run a Flower or Plant Sale Fundraiser + Example!

 There’s potential to raise a lot of funds in a short amount of time.

-Our research suggests that a flower or plant sale fundraiser typically results in a 50% profit margin — it depends whether you’re selling bulbs or fresh plants and on your markup.
+Our research shows that a flower or plant sale fundraiser typically brings in around a 50% profit margin, depending on the product type (e.g., bulbs or fresh plants) and markup.

 How to Start a Plant Sale Fundraiser

-Your choice will depend on your timing and accessibility, and whether or not you need seeds or full-grown plants.
+Your choice will depend on your timing and accessibility, as well as whether you need seeds or fully grown plants.
 We think these are good starting points:

-1. Grow your own.
-If you and your students or members want to handle everything from seed to sale, that’s amazing!
-If you still need to source seeds, keep reading.
+• Grow your own.
+If you and your students want to handle everything from seed to sale, that’s amazing!
+A school plant sale fundraiser is a great way to incorporate a biology lesson while raising money for your campus.

 This is where Cheddar Up shines!
 While paper forms and manual tracking are always an option, switching to an online system takes your fundraiser to the next level.
 You can reach more people at once, skip the hassle of printing (and losing) paper forms, and keep all payments secure — no misplaced envelopes to worry about.
 Plus, orders automatically populate into a tidy spreadsheet, saving you time and headaches.
 There are plenty of tools out there, but why Cheddar Up?
 Let’s break it down.